 The minute you change one dimension, say process, it causes ripple effects across the entire organization.
 Fixing the steps in a process without adjusting the culture, structure, skills, and behaviors means the new process is doomed to disappoint.

+Designing a better process helps employees know what they are responsible for and how to do it.
+They know how their work contributes and how they should handoff projects to the next team.
+They understand how to collaborate across functions.
 But process improvement is rarely just about moving boxes and arrows.
 Today, it’s more commonly about getting people to change the way they’ve done something hundreds or thousands of times.
 That requires looking at all the dimensions of an organization.